+Fantastic.
 Thank you for having me.

-You're making the trip up here as well, because it's so nice to get you in the studio is so much better than being on the end of a team's or a zoom call.
+And thank you for making the trip back up here as well, because it's so nice to get you in the studio, it's so much better than being on the end of a teams or a Zoom call.